 Apart from the guidelines, the governments of the respective gorilla countries introduced a revenue sharing strategy with the local communities that surround the gorilla habitat.
 20% of the revenue collections from the gorilla permits are given to the communities in form of supporting their income generating projects, improving social services like schools and health centers among others.

-10 years back, Rwanda introduced the Kwita Izina (Gorilla naming) ceremony for the new born gorilla babies which is always celebrated every year.
+10 years back, Rwanda introduced the Kwita Izina (Gorilla naming) ceremony for the new born gorilla babies which is always celebrated every year hence an added advantage for those who do gorilla tours in volcanoes national park.
 During the week for the ceremony, mass sensitization of the community is done to educate the people about the conservation benefits and strategies, which has improved conservation efforts and reduced poaching.
 During this ceremony several guests including international figures and conservation bodies, attend and contribute funds either directly or indirectly towards conservation of the mountain gorillas as they give names to the baby gorillas.
 It is because of Kwita Izina that Rwanda has seen the population of this ape grow tremendously in the recent years.

 As you stare into the eyes of a mountain gorilla you’ll likely feel a connection, one unlike you’ve ever experienced before.
 A connection of peering into the eyes of an exotic creature that looks and acts quite a bit like we humans do.
 Tracking this ape is itself a great contribution towards its sustainability since the money paid is invested in its conservation that includes purchasing the drugs and paying the doctors that often treat them.
 This is in addition to the gorilla doctors’ project that is much concerned with managing the health of these great apes.